LukasKnuth/lknuth.dev/content/writings/efficient_team.md

 # Difficulties

-We where a small product team, meaning specialist roles such as Designers where in short supply.
+We were a small product team, meaning specialist roles such as Designers were in short supply.
 This was tackled by having them work out wire-frames and interaction diagrams beforehand (as part of the shaping process).
 The drawback of this was that when we decided to pivot the project, this work was outdated to some degree and updating it took longer than ideal.

-More generally, to process had a special group of the team go off in secret to work on a shape that was then handed down to be worked on.
+More generally, a special group of people went off in secret to work on a shape that was then handed down to be worked on.
 This meant it was hard for people outside of this group to get a sense of the overall direction we where heading in.
 Or influence that direction.
 The leads went to great pains to involve everyone in larger decisions, but the feeling of your own direct impact was muted quite a bit.

-Organizational realities outside of our control meant that stakeholders where often added to projects _on top_ of their regular work.
+Organizational realities outside of our control meant that stakeholders were often added to projects _on top_ of their regular work.
 This meant they had less time available for the projects than we would have liked.
 The consequence was that some amount of work was done based on speculation before it could be validated, at times resulting in wasted effort.

 We used to say the product team in this company existed "on an island".
-Where our processes had feedback loops and gave room for creativity, the rest of the company ran on static hierarchical processes.
+Were our processes had feedback loops and gave room for creativity, the rest of the company ran on static hierarchical processes.
 That made it jarring for stakeholders from such teams to be open to explore the problem space or embrace uncertainty.
 We attempted an onboarding process to prepare them, but this was only partially successful.
 This was a challenge on the level of the whole organization.